Neurological

 The CANS was not developed for psychosocial disability, paediatric populations or episodic conditions, and should be used alongside — not instead of — domain-by-domain functional assessment.
 It is a complement to the NDIS functional domains, not a substitute.

-Get a comprehensive, NDIS-aligned Functional Capacity Assessment delivered virtually in 7 business days.
+Comprehensive, NDIS-aligned Functional Capacity Assessments delivered virtually Australia-wide in 5 business days.

 Book an assessment